cockroachdb/docs/src/current/v23.1/import-performance-best-practices.md

 Within each split file with your import data, sort the data based on how it will be stored in CockroachDB.
 For example, in the previous example where a dataset was partitioned by an alphabetic string primary key, within each split file the data should be sorted by the alphabetic primary key.

-In tests performed by Cockroach Labs, the best import performance, measured in both throughput and overall time, was observed when data was split into partitioned files and sorted within each partitioned file.
-Imports using an unpartitioned and unsorted dataset were about 16 times slower than imports using the same dataset with partitioned and sorted files.
+In tests performed by Cockroach Labs, the best import performance, measured in both throughput and overall time, was observed when data was split into multiple files and sorted within each file.
+Imports using an unsplit and unsorted dataset were about 16 times slower than imports using the same dataset with split and sorted files.

-If you cannot both partition and sort your dataset, the performance of either partitioned or sorted data was similar, around 2 times slower than both partitioned and sorted data, but still much faster than both unpartitioned and unsorted data.
+If you cannot both split and sort your dataset, the performance of either split or sorted data was similar, around 2 times slower than both split and sorted data, but still much faster than both unsplit and unsorted data.

 ## See also